Muterra/doc-golix/spec.md

 ### 7. File hash

 The file hash is used only for the signature.
-It is **not** used for addressing the static binding.
 See above for further description.

 ### 8. Binder signature